 Learn more

 Being free together ruminates on the state of polarization across the US and on a lecture by Ram Dass that shares the same name.
-The multisensory installation translates these feelings and teachings into works of ritual, transmutation, and symbolic resonance.
+The multisensory installation includes conceptual, sculptural, and ritual performance works that translate feelings and teachings into transmutation and symbolic resonance.

 Learn more